- The causes of the black screen After a crash, they can be physical, software or internal connections.

 - If you have a Samsung Galaxy with a Bixby button: Press power, volume up and Bixby simultaneously until the recovery menu appears.

-This method can 'wake up' the phone if it is just a temporary software glitch.
+This method may 'wake up' the phone if it's just a temporary software glitch.
 If the screen remains black, try the following:

 - Safe ModeSome phones allow you to boot into safe mode to rule out a problem with a conflicting app.
 Press and hold the power button and, when you see the logo, hold the volume down button until Boot (even if you don't see an image, it may work).